Work in Progress

 Prof. E.E.
 Nifant'ev.

-and Prof. V.N.
-Shibaev—internationally recognized leaders in DNA and carbohydrate chemistry.
+Prof. V.N.
+Shibaev — internationally recognized leaders in DNA and carbohydrate chemistry.
 In

 The 70th revolutionized biotechnology by inventing recombinant DNA.